GageCover/3ds-BattleMinerZ-Plugin-Ctrpf/README.md

 # 3ds-BattleMinerZ-Plugin-Ctrpf
-BattleMinerZ Plugin For CTRPF By Me
+BattleMinerZ Plugin For CTRPF By Me and Springtrap